Week 1, Term 3 2025

 Thursday 24 July from 1:00 pm – 7:30 pm

-- Our teachers will all be involved in professional learning on the new maths curriculum with a facilitator.
+- 18 August Teacher Only Day - Our teachers will all participate in professional learning on the new maths curriculum, facilitated by a specialist.
 Our school will be closed.